Cal Academy Herpetology Collection

 Best time to go: Weekday mornings for fewer crowds.
 Thursday evenings for NightLife (21+ events with cocktails).

-What to know: The herpetology research collection is not visible during regular visits, only during special behind-the-scenes tours.
-The live exhibits are accessible with regular admission.
+What to know: The herpetology research collection isn’t visible during regular visits, only during special behind-the-scenes tours.
+The live exhibits are included with regular admission.

 Getting There